casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/primitives.md

 -   E.g. `7u32` serializes as `0x07000000`
 -   E.g. `1024u32` serializes as `0x00040000`

 -   Wider numeric values (i.e. `U128`, `U256`, `U512`) serialize as one byte given the length of the next number (in bytes), followed by the two's complement representation with little-endian byte order.
 The number of bytes should be chosen as small as possible to represent the given number.
-This is done to reduce the serialization size when small numbers are represented within a wide data type.
+This reduces the serialization size when small numbers are represented within a wide data type.

 -   E.g. `U512::from(7)` serializes as `0x0107`
 -   E.g. `U512::from(1024)` serializes as `0x020004`